 Luton operates a catchment area system.
-Parents are advised of their designated catchment area school and of their right to express a preference for any school.
+Parents can find details of their designated catchment area school by going on the council's website (www.luton.gov.uk/admissions) and have the right to express a preference for any school.

 Pupils are admitted to Luton schools, without reference to ability or aptitude, up to the published admission number for each school.
 If the number of places in a particular year group, at a school, is not sufficient to meet the number of applications from parents, the following criteria are applied (in the order of priority set out below) to determine how places will be allocated.